Page contents:

 Conclusion

-I firmly believe that a dog is only as good as its owner.
-If you have a misbehaved dog, then you probably have a poor tenant.
-That’s why it’s extremely important to meet the pet and it’s owner before signing into an agreement.
+I firmly believe in the cliché – a dog/pet is only as good as its owner.
+If there’s a misbehaved dog, then there’s likely to be an irresponsible human at the other end of the lead.
+That’s why it’s extremely important for landlords to meet the pet and its owner as part of the due diligence.
 Judge for yourself.

 Do you allow pets?

-Just out of curiosity, do you, don’t you, or would you accept pets as a landlord?
+Do you, don’t you, or would you ever accept pets?

 Are you a tenant with a pet?
-Please share your story i.e. how difficult/easy was it to find a landlord that accepts pets?
+Feel free to share your story i.e. how difficult/easy was it to find a landlord that accepts pets?

 Disclaimer: I'm just a landlord blogger; I'm 100% not qualified to give legal or financial advice.
 I'm a doofus.
 Any information I share is my unqualified opinion, and should never be construed as professional legal or financial advice.
 You should definitely get advice from a qualified professional for any legal or financial matters.
 For more information, please read my full disclaimer.